• Skip to main content

 Ingredients

-Eggs, half and half, olive oil, salt, pepper, and fresno chilli on light gray surface
+Eggs, milk, olive oil, salt, pepper, and fresno chilli on light gray surface.

 • Eggs - The star of the recipe!

-• Fresh chillies - Or maybe the fresh chillies are the star of this recipe?
+• Fresh chilies - Or maybe the fresh chilies are the star of this recipe?
 You'll need to make it and tell me with you think.
-The fresh chillies add delicious spice.
-You can use any kind of chilli - we have fresno chillies at our local grocery store, so I usually go for those.
+The fresh chilies add delicious spice.
+You can use any kind of chili pepper - we have fresno chilies at our local grocery store, so I usually go for those.

 • Fine salt - Necessary flavor enhancement.